CLCStriders/striders/pages/training.md

 ---

 Our training benefits those who are fairly new to running, regular runners wanting to try out a club for the first time, and more experienced athletes looking to compete and go for PBs.
-We have two main sessions: a social run on Mondays and speed work on Wednesdays.
+We have two main sessions: a social run on Mondays and interval training on Wednesdays.
 We cater for different paces so if you can run 4 miles (6.4k) in around 40 minutes or less, come and give us a try.

 The Monday and Wednesday sessions are free for members and you’re welcome to check out a few sessions before you commit to joining.
 Contact us at <training@clcstriders-runningclub.co.uk> for more details or to let us know if you’re coming along to training for the first time.

 We are based at the [CLC Health & Fitness Centre]({{ site.mapUrl_CLC }}) on Malvern Road.
 We usually meet outside the building, on the paved area just inside the main gate.
 There is plenty of free parking behind the centre, and toilet facilities are available inside (just ask at reception and let them know you're with the running club).